-Clio Alternatives for Solo Attorneys in 2026: An Honest Take
+Clio Alternatives for Solo Attorneys in 2026: An Honest Take (May 2026 Edition)

-An honest look at Clio alternatives for solo attorneys in 2026 — including the cases where Clio is actually still the right call, and when a lighter-weight setup makes more sense.
+An honest look at Clio alternatives for solo attorneys in 2026 — including affordable options, what gen Z lawyers are actually choosing in NY and other major markets, and when Clio is still the right call.

 If you're a solo attorney searching for Clio alternatives, you're probably trying to answer one specific question: is the per-seat cost of the dominant practice management platform actually justified for a one-person practice in 2026?
 This post is an honest take.
 The answer is "usually yes, but not always" — and the cases where it's "no" are worth understanding before you commit to anything.